 When you outsource the conversion process, the benefits are many:

-- Access to a qualified team with the experience and expertise to carry out the various aspects of the conversion including the complex functionalities of Flash
+- Access to a qualified team with the experience and expertise to carry out the various aspects of converting Flash to HTML5

 - Vendor will be able to meet complex conversion requirements and can handle high volume of conversions in stipulated deadlines